 Long Eaton United Football Club is a football club in Long Eaton, Derbyshire, England.
-They play in the Total Motion Midland League Premier Division.
+They play in the Southern Football League Premier Central.

 The club was established in 1956 and joined the Midland Football League in 1961.
 They were founding members of the Northern Counties East Football League in 1982.